Abu-Huzaifa25/QR-Code-Generator/README.md

+## Disclaimer

+This project is intended for educational and learning purposes only.
+The code provided here is for demonstration and personal use.
+It is not intended for production or commercial use.
+Use this project at your own risk and always review and test code thoroughly before integrating it into any critical applications.

 # QR Code Generator

 A simple, fully responsive QR Code Generator built with HTML, CSS, JavaScript, and Bootstrap.
 This project allows users to input their information (Name, Email, Snapchat ID, and Instagram) and dynamically generates a QR code based on the provided data.
 The generated QR code is displayed in a modal popup, and the page refreshes automatically when the modal is closed.